A personnel challenge

 So why do we assume that our HR folks will be capable of doing these things, just because they do ‘people’ stuff in their day jobs?

-It may well be that your HR people are the obvious ones to deal with the ‘people issues’.
+It may well be that your HR people are the obvious ones to deal with the ‘people issues’ arising from an incident.
 But that’s only going to work if they’re adequately skilled, trained and prepared and personally capable of doing what can be an extremely difficult job.
 Are yours?